andreasbm/router-slot/README.md

 ## What is this?

-This is a simple web component router.
+This library is a simple web component router.
+It interprets the browser URL and navigates to a specific views based on the configuration.
 Go here to see a demo [https://appnest-demo.firebaseapp.com/web-router](https://appnest-demo.firebaseapp.com/web-router).

 ## Benefits
 - Lazy loading of routes